 It also provides documentation in the case there is a lawsuit; after all, would you want to be on the stand as the lawyer grills you on why you made a medicine for a patient based on a word-of-mouth recipe?
 I certainly don't.

-Formulation record components are regulated by USP 795, 797 (and remember - chapters below 1000 are considered mandatory!), and state Boards of Pharmacy.
+Formulation record components are regulated by USP 795, USP 797 (for sterile compounding), and state Boards of Pharmacy.